fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

   Inside FitBenchmarking, this is passed on to the specified software and, as such, the format is specific to the package we wish to use, as described below.

+plot_scale
+  The scale of the y and x axis for the plots.
+The options are 'loglog', 'logy', 'logx' and 'default'.
+If this not set if will default back to default.

   **IVP**

   The IVP parser allows a user to define ``f`` in the following equation: